pagkly/Zed/Investopedia4/Memorandum of Understanding (MOU) What You Need to Know.md

 Under U.S. law, an MOU is the same as a [[letter of intent]](https://www.investopedia.com/terms/l/letterofintent.asp).
 In fact, arguably a memorandum of understanding, a memorandum of agreement, and a letter of intent are virtually indistinguishable.
 All communicate an agreement on a mutually beneficial goal and a desire to see it through to completion.

-MOUs communicate the mutually accepted expectations of the people, organizations, or [[governments]](https://www.investopedia.com/articles/investing/102413/why-and-when-do-countries-default.asp) involved.
+MOUs communicate the mutually accepted expectations of the people, organizations, or [[governments]](https://www.investopedia.com/articles/investing/102413/why-and-when-do-countries-[[Default|default]].asp) involved.
 They are most often used in international relations because, unlike treaties, they can be produced relatively quickly and in secret.
 They also are in use in many U.S. and state government agencies, particularly when major contracts are in the planning stages.

 ## Contents of a Memorandum of Understanding (MOU)

 An MOU clearly outlines specific points of understanding.
-It names the parties, describes the project on which they are agreeing, defines its scope, and details each party's roles and responsibilities.
+It names the parties, describes the project on which they are agreeing, defines its [[Scope|scope]], and details each party's roles and responsibilities.

 While not a legally enforceable document, the MOU is a significant step because of the time and effort involved in negotiating and drafting an effective document.
 To produce an MOU, the participating parties need to reach a mutual understanding.
 In the process, each side learns what is most important to the others before moving forward.

 The process often begins with each party effectively drafting its own best-case MOU.
-It considers its ideal or preferred outcome, what it believes it has to offer to the other parties, and what points may be non-negotiable on its side.
+It considers its ideal or preferred outcome, what it believes it has to [[Offer|offer]] to the other parties, and what points may be non-negotiable on its side.
 This is each party's starting position for negotiations.

 An MOU communicates the mutually accepted expectations of the people, organizations, or governments involved.